-As we embark on this penitential season, here are a few “fun-facts” (can the facts be called “fun” during Lent?) that may make its observation more fruitful.
+As we continue this Lenten season, here are a few “fun-facts” (can the facts be called “fun” during Lent?) that may make its observation more fruitful.

 1. Who or what is a Lent?